jaequery/jasis/README.md

 Jasis is an ultra-lightweight website starter kit based on Sinatra framework.
 By utilizing Docker, it is out-of-the-box development and production ready.

-### Why Jasis?
+### What does it provide?

 It is minimal to the core, but it still has all the features you need, such as:

 * Postgres w/ JSONB support
-* Models & Migrations
+* Models & Migrations & Seeds
-* Redis Storage
 * Easy templating with ERB
 * Live error debugging with BetterErrors
 * 100% Docker-based environment
-* Development / Production environment
+* Development / Production environment ready
-* Deployment script to remote servers
+* Easy deployment to remote servers

 ### What's the story?